Cold email if you sell B2B products

 ❹ If possible, make it easy for prospects to switch by letting them migrate their existing data.

-Opening the conversation by using a referral from the prospect's colleagueGetting a referral from your prospect's colleague lends you credibility.
+Cold email: open the conversation by leveraging a referral from the prospect's colleagueGetting a referral from your prospect's colleague lends you credibility.
 Also, letting your contact know someone else is aware of this exchange gives them more impetus to respond.

 Just fire off an email to a mid-level employee of the company with: